ezsystems/BehatBundle/doc/getting_started.md

   - set required YAML configuration using code
   - put required code examples in place
 * test your system with a browser
-  - make use of our browser test framework to s speed up your development
+  - make use of our browser test framework to speed up your development
   - in case of test failure get access to browser and server logs and take automatic screenshots

 # More reading